AdvaiyaLabs/Azure-with-Nexmo-SMS/README.md

 ## Introduction

-**Azure with Nexmo SMS** will allow developers to provide SMS capability in their Azure Apps.
+**Azure with Nexmo SMS Connector** will allow developers to provide SMS capability in their Azure Apps.
 While developing the Azure App, they can provide SMS capability in their Azure Apps through this Azure with Nexmo SMS  (Azure API app).

 Developers can consume Azure API App in Azure Logic Apps.
 Azure Logic Apps are a part of Azure App Service (a fully managed PaaS) for developer’s suite and allow developers to automate business process execution and workflow.
 With Azure with Nexmo SMS , users can connect to their Nexmo account in Azure Logic App to send SMSs.
 Logic apps can trigger, based on a variety of data sources and offer s to get and process data as a part of the flow.

 ## Use Case

-Build Nexmo SMS , which can be integrated or consumed with Azure Logic Apps to send SMS using Nexmo Messaging APIs.
+Build Nexmo SMS connector, which can be integrated or consumed with Azure Logic Apps to send SMS using Nexmo Messaging APIs.

 ## Prerequisite

 -   Nexmo subscription and, corresponding Nexmo API key and Secret key to consume Nexmo services.
 To access the Nexmo’s API keys, see appendix section.

--   Azure subscription to deploy this Azure with Nexmo SMS .
+-   Azure subscription to deploy this Azure with Nexmo SMS connector .

 ## Features